 View the grant program statement and more information on MPAP's website.

-The grant RFA is available starting August 18, 2022, with proposals due by November 2, 2022.
+The grant RFA is anticipated to be available in August 2023, with proposals due in November 2023.
 The application, numerous design resources, videos, and detailed scoring guidance are available on the DEP website.

 To help municipalities and others involved with these projects better understand the grant program and requirements, Maine DEP (in partnership with Maine Audubon, MaineDOT, U.S. Army Corps of Engineers, and Maine Land Use Planning Commission) has produced four online guidance videos to help potential applicants understand the grant program and provide basic information regarding stream crossing regulations, installation, and design.
 Click here to bring you to the 2022 Stream Crossing Grant Video(s).